-Under IFRS 15, upon completion of this strategic alliance on September 14, 2018, the Group recognized \$10.0 million in milestone revenue from the \$20.0 million up-front technology access fee received from Tasly in October 2018 as this is the portion of revenue that control has been transferred to Tasly.
-The Group recognized the remaining \$10.0 million from the \$20.0 million up-front payment as deferred consideration on the consolidated balance sheet.
-The deferred consideration amount will be recognized in revenue when and if control transfers to Tasly based on the Group's decision regarding the exercise of the Group's rights in the terms and conditions of the agreement.
+Under IFRS 15, upon completion of this strategic alliance in September 2018, the Group recognized \$10.0 million in milestone revenue from the \$20.0 million up-front technology access fee received in October 2018, as this was the portion of revenue that control was transferred to Tasly, and the remaining \$10.0 million from the \$20.0 million up-front payment was recognized as deferred consideration on the consolidated balance sheet.
+In the nine months ended March 31, 2020, the deferred consideration amount was recognized in revenue as the control for this portion of revenue was transferred to Tasly based on the Group's decision regarding the exercise of the Group's rights in the terms and conditions of the agreement.